 *11. ATI TEAS Test V

 Applicants will be required to successfully pass the "Test of Essential Academic Skills" (TEAS) prior to entry into the program.
-For information on this test click here: TEAS Test -Test of Essential Academic Skills Information - 1-2013
+For information on this test click here: Test of Essential Academic Skills 8-2014

 College of Marin will be using the 5.0 version of the ATI TEAS Test.